Skip to main content

 We may resolve to raise the standard of a private street by providing any or all of the missing features, or by improving any existing features.
 This is done under the provisions of sections 205 to 218 of the Highways Act 1980, which is also known as the Private Street Works Code.

-These works are undertaken at the expense of the owners of the road or of the properties fronting onto it.
+These works are undertaken at the expense of the owners of the road or of the properties fronting onto it with the decision to adopt the street being at our discretion.

 Transport Development Management Team